-The issues identified for this report have been cross-referenced to the GRI G4 Aspects and Standard Disclosures list.
-A Boundary Assessment for each Aspect was performed in our 2013 reporting cycle and it was determined that the outcomes of the original assessment for each Aspect had not changed as to its relevance to Vermilion or any of the stakeholders throughout our value chain.
-G4-20 G4-21
+The issues identified for this report have been cross-referenced to the GRI Standards, along with topic boundaries.
+A Boundary Assessment for each issue determined that the outcomes of the original assessment have not changed as to its relevance to Vermilion or the stakeholders throughout our value chain.
+102-49

-Where the issues were relevant to Vermilion or its stakeholders, we reevaluated whether they were of high, medium or low impact on Vermilion, and high, medium or low impact from the perspective of our key stakeholder groups.
+For each issue, we have reevaluated whether they were of high, medium or low impact on Vermilion, and high, medium or low impact from the perspective of our key stakeholder groups.
 As a result, we have adjusted our materiality matrix, reflecting an increased importance of regulatory frameworks and community support, for example, and an increasing focus on water management, biodiversity and supply chain risk.

-The following parameters were used to assess the level of impact on Vermilion:
+We use the following parameters to assess the level of impact on Vermilion:

-We used a similar approach to assessing potential impact of these issues on stakeholders.
-We analyzed our engagement results with different groups of stakeholders, to identify issues and rate their importance reflecting the critical/high, important/medium, and small/low definitions from the table above.
-We also took into consideration how directly affected the stakeholders were (for example, employees and fenceline communities are more directly affected by Vermilion's operations than are governments).
-We then integrated those results to identify where issues had a common impact or concern spanning several key stakeholder groups.
-G4-18 G4-19
+We use a similar approach to assessing potential impact of these issues on stakeholders.
+We analyze our engagement results with different groups of stakeholders, to identify issues and rate their importance reflecting the critical/high, important/medium, and small/low definitions from the table above.
+We also take into consideration how directly affected the stakeholders were (for example, employees and fenceline communities are more directly affected by Vermilion's operations than NGOs).
+We then integrate those results to identify where issues had a common impact or concern spanning several key stakeholder groups.
+102-46 102-47

-The resulting summary of all GRI Aspects is contained in our full GRI Materiality Analysis, which you can find in our additional information.G4-19 G4-20 G4-21
+The resulting summary of all GRI Aspects is contained in our full GRI Materiality Analysis, which you can find in our additional information.102-47 103-1